ABOVE: Tornadoes in Kansas on Saturday, May 5.

 I moved back to Macksville to check out yet another supercell coming up the line, but darkness precluded seeing anything.

-NEXT CHASE: Linear storms in western Oklahoma (report coming soon) >
+NEXT EVENT: Linear storms in western Oklahoma (report coming soon) >

 Featured Weather Library Article: